nathanmarianovsky/manualmath.com/README.md

 ```
 localhost/api/type_of_object_wanted
 ```
-where "type_of_object_wanted" represents what we want to get and can be one of four things:
+where "localhost" can remain if you are running a local build or replaced with the domain name and "type_of_object_wanted" represents what we want to get which can be one of four things:
 * subjects
 * topics
 * sections
 * examples

 ### Getting Specific Object(s)
 Now what if we want to get a specific object given that we know some information that can be used to identify it.
 Overall I can summarize all of the calls into a single generalization:
 ```
 localhost/api/type_of_object_wanted/type_of_object_whose_data_is_passing_in/object_type_of_parameter/object_parameter
 ```
-Here localhost represents the local build but can obviously be replaced with the actual domain and "type_of_object_wanted" is the same as before with the same options.
+where "type_of_object_wanted" is the same as before with the same options.
 As for the rest:

 * "type_of_object_whose_data_is_passing_in": This represents the object of whose data is going to be provided.
 Specifically this can be one of four things:
   * subject